RustyRaptor/474proj3/report.md

 ```

 ## Conclusion:
-#### The baboons example is an excellent analogy of how threads behave when sharing resources and provides a good way to demonstrate how to safely share that memory with semaphores while still maximizing performance.
+#### This assignment is the perfect analogy of how threads are able to be synchronized with the use of semaphores.
+By using threads to represent each baboon, we showed how resources can be shared among different threads running in parallel while maintaining order and synchronization.